udinobi/boot2-react-J10/README.md

 # boot2-react-J10

-PoC project with Spring Boot 2 (Java 10) as backend and React/Redux (Typescript 2.9) as frontend.
+PoC project with Spring Boot 2 (Java 10) as backend and React/Redux (Typescript 2.9) as SPA frontend.

 <hr/>